Skip to main content

 Taking action based on anonymous data

-Discussing the results, insights and development ideas is a crucial step in the continuous improvement loop.
-In the Teamspective tool we automatically provide insights along with Action proposals to help with fixing underlying issues.
+Discussing the results, insights and development ideas is a crucial step in the continuous development loop.

-Additionally, you can find great materials below to help with taking action and facilitating group sessions:
+You can find great materials below to help with taking action and facilitating group sessions:

 Did this answer your question?